By Rob Shaul

 You can train the aerobic engine somewhat, but not to get to the highest levels.
 This type of potential comes from genetics.
 High-level endurance athletes in every discipline begin with much larger than average VO2 max than the rest of us.
 Training can improve its capacity, but it’s nearly impossible to start with naturally lower aerobic capacity and consistently reach a high level of endurance performance.

-As well, in terms of movement in space, not taking away from the speed gains that come with excellent running, cycling, swimming and rowing technique, the “movement in space” demands of an endurance athlete pale in comparison to those of an NFL defensive back, NBA shooting point guard, Olympic Diver, MLB shortstop or pro-soccer goalie.
+As well, in terms of movement in space, not taking away from the speed gains that come with excellent running, cycling, swimming, and rowing technique, the “movement in space” demands of an endurance athlete pale in comparison to those of an NFL defensive back, NBA shooting point guard, Olympic Diver, MLB shortstop or pro-soccer goalie.

 I’ve worked with many professional mountain athletes, but honestly, the best natural athletes end up in team sports – that’s where the money is.
-Many of the best mountain athletes I’ve worked had average collegiate athletic careers – a lot of soccer players, nordic skiers, rowers, etc. Good athletic movement for sure – but not “excellent” movement – not at a pro-level.
+Many of the best mountain athletes I’ve worked with had average collegiate athletic careers – a lot of soccer players, nordic skiers, rowers, etc. Good athletic movement for sure – but not “excellent” movement – not at a pro-level.

-Same is true for the tactical athletes I’ve worked with.
+The same is true for the tactical athletes I’ve worked with.
 A few have had collegiate athletic careers, and some I’ve seen have “good” natural movement in space.
 But none I’ve worked with could have made it to the NFL, NBA, or MLS.
 They just weren’t given the excellent movement in space required.

 I’ve only coached one, professional, team sport athlete – a franchise NHL hockey player.
 The player I worked with was 6′ 5″ tall, 250 pounds, and moved like a cougar.
 He wasn’t an especially hard worker in the gym, and when it came to pushing weight, he always pulled back and never reached.
 His natural athleticism made up for any deficiencies in fitness.
 His natural movement, especially for a guy that big, was amazing.
 I only worked with him for a few weeks in the summer.